Sunday, January 28, 2024

 When I came back to school the next day, I left the sign at home.
 (I guess I had the good sense not to return the item to the scene of the crime, or something).
 Not long after the first bell rang and the school day had begun, Mrs. Karen Johnson (the school secretary at the time) came over the intercom: "Students, the Stop-and-Go sign is missing.
 If anyone has seen it, please let us know."

 With a swiftness that astounds me to this day, this fleeting hope was shattered.
-It seemed that the crackling of the intercom from Mrs. Johnson's initial announcement had scarcely gone silent when she came over the intercom again, this time only to Mrs. Baird's classroom: "Mrs. Baird, I've received several reports that Richard (I was know as Richard in those days) Mouritsen was seen with the sign."
+It seemed that the crackling of the intercom from Mrs. Johnson's initial announcement had scarcely gone silent when she came over the intercom again, this time only to Mrs. Baird's classroom: "Mrs. Baird, I've received several reports that Richard (I was known as Richard in those days) Mouritsen was seen with the sign."
 (Several?!
 Was this school chock full of narcs?!).

 It seemed that every head in the classroom turned toward me with looks of disgust.
 Mrs. Baird looked at me disappointedly and asked sternly if I had the sign with me.
 I replied that it was at home.
 "Well, you better go to the office and call about it."